 However, if you can prove the brakes were defective and led to your vehicle getting rear-ended, that is a different story.
 If this is the case, talk to our skilled Los Angeles lemon law attorney right away to learn more about your legal rights and options to file a claim.

-Driver abuse refers to any consumer action that causes damage to the vehicle, which may include reckless driving, “hard” driving, taking the vehicle offroad, failing to keep the vehicle maintained, and/or overall neglect.
+Driver abuse refers to any consumer action that causes damage to the vehicle, which may include reckless driving, “hard” driving, taking the car off-road, failing to keep the vehicle maintained, and/or overall neglect.

 California’s lemon law only covers defects to factory parts.

-Any parts, add-ons, or other installations that were not produced by the manufacturer are not covered by the warranty.
+Any parts, add-ons, or other installations that the manufacturer did not produce are not covered by the warranty.
 While the California lemon law prohibits manufacturers from voiding warranties if the consumer adds aftermarket parts, it can void the warranty if the aftermarket part damages another part of the vehicle.

-A manufacturer defect MUST be reported within the terms of the warranty, or the claim will not be valid.
+A manufacturer defect MUST be reported within the warranty period, or the claim will not be valid.

-If the defect was reported to the manufacturer within the terms of the warranty, it may certainly be eligible for a legal remedy under the California lemon law.
+If the defect was reported to the manufacturer within the warranty period, it may be eligible for a legal remedy under California lemon law.
 We can help you determine your eligibility, starting with a free consultation.

-Contact our experienced Los Angeles lemon law attorney at Shainfeld Law, P.C., today by calling 949-294-9153 or request a free consultation online.
+Contact our experienced Los Angeles lemon law attorney at Shainfeld Law, P.C., today by calling 949-294-9153 or requesting a free consultation online.

-We typically produce results for our California lemon law clients in as little as 30-60 days, and all our legal fees will become the responsibility of the manufacturer, so you pay nothing when we win your claim.
+We typically produce results for our California lemon law clients in as little as 30-60 days.
+All our legal fees are the manufacturer’s responsibility, so you pay nothing when we win your claim.